Sleeping in Airports

 Be Prepared

-A cheap inflatable raft • eye shades (or sunglasses) • ear plugs • bottled water and snacks • Entertainment: personal music device, laptop, books, magazines, travel diary • headphones • alarm clock • tissue/toilet paper • disinfectant wipes or hand sanitizer • An airline blanket and/or pillow (borrowed – NOT STOLEN!!!) or a sleeping bag.
+A compact travel sleeping pad • eye shades (or sunglasses) • ear plugs • bottled water and snacks • entertainment (phone, tablet, e-reader, books or magazines) • headphones • charging cables and a power bank • tissues/toilet paper • disinfectant wipes or hand sanitizer • a travel blanket, inflatable pillow or sleeping bag.

 3. Safety Tips